munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code write-chunk-line (2 before, 1 after)

-Finally, we can add the line number to the array:
+Finally, we store the line number in the array:

 ^code chunk-write-line (1 before, 1 after)